 The town’s tourist attractions are a lot more exotic to Brazilians themselves, than to the average foreigner.
 That’s because the cool temperatures, by Brazilian standards, are downright freezing.
 Plus, there aren’t any other Alpine-themed towns or cities in the country.
 Campos Do Jordao has done a very good job of capturing that European spirit.

-Explore the best journey planner for your visit to Campos Do Jordao and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Campos Do Jordao and create a flawless plan in few simple steps!